-Why Does My Litter Box Smell Even After Cleaning?
+Why Does the Litter Box Smell After Cleaning?

 There's nothing more frustrating than spending 20 minutes scrubbing the litter box, adding fresh litter, and within hours—or even immediately—the smell is back.
 You're not going crazy.
 Here's why this happens.